-• Monitor in-water construction activities, including the implementation of in-situ acoustic monitoring efforts to continue to measure SPLs from in-water construction and demolition activities not previously monitored or validated during the previous IHAs.
-At minimum, acoustic sound levels would be collected and evaluated acoustic for five piles of each type of fender pile to be installed.

-• Monitor marine mammal occurrence and behavior during inwater construction activities to minimize marine mammal impacts and effectively document marine mammals occurring within ZOI boundaries.
+- Monitor in-water construction activities, including the implementation of in-situ acoustic monitoring efforts to continue to measure SPLs from in-water construction and demolition activities not previously monitored or validated during the previous IHAs.
+This will include collection of acoustic data for activities and pile types for which sufficient data has not previously been collected, including for diamond saw cutting of caissons during fuel pier demolition.
+The Navy also plans to collect acoustic data for removal of 30in steel piles via either vibratory extraction or torch cutting. - Monitor marine mammal occurrence and behavior during inwater construction activities to minimize marine mammal impacts and effectively document marine mammals occurring within ZOI boundaries.

-• Continue the collection of ambient underwater sound measurements in the absence of project activities to develop a rigorous baseline for the project area.